Reduce Food Waste

 There are some great resources at Love Food, Hate Waste which offer further practical advice on how to reduce food waste in your home.

-See below for some quick tips and located here are the types of materials that considered “regulated” cannot be mixed with your garbage.
+See below for some quick tips and located here are the types of materials that are considered “regulated” cannot be mixed with your garbage.

 There are easy steps to help reduce your food waste.
 Check out the categories below for some tips: